mrworf/iceshelf/README.md

 If your signature key needs a passphrase, this is the place you put it.

 *default is blank*

+#### encrypt manifest

+If you're worried that the use of a manifest file (which describes the changes contained in the backup, see `delta manifest` under `options`), specifying this option will encrypt the manifest as well (using the same key as `encrypt` above).
+If you haven't enabled `delta manifest`, this option has no effect.

+*default is `yes`*

 #### add parity